rixx/books.rixx.de/data/reviews/cornelia-funke/herr-der-diebe/index.md

   title: Herr der Diebe
 plan:
   date_added: '2016-05-05'
+related_books:
+- book: astrid-lindgren/kalle-blomquist
+  text: Kalle Blomquist is also about children taking care of things, without talking
+    down to them.
+- book: lemony-snicket/the-bad-beginning
+  text: The Unfortunate Event series does something similar, but is much more cruel.
 review:
   date_read:
   - 2001-07-01
-  did_not_finish: false
   rating: 5
-related_books:
-- book: astrid-lindgren/kalle-blomquist
-  text: Kalle Blomquist is also about children taking care of things, without talking down to them.
-- book: lemony-snicket/the-bad-beginning
-  text: The Unfortunate Event series does something similar, but is much more cruel.
 ---

 Possibly my first good magical realism book.
 I loved this so much that I took the real name of one of the characters as